James Salomoni

-Giacomo Salomoni (1231 – 31 May 1314) was an Italian Roman Catholic priest and a professed member from the Order of Preachers.
-He was a noted ascetic known for being prone to ecstatic states on a frequent basis; he served as a prior of several convents until he settled in Forlì where he remained until his death.
+Giacomo Salomoni, OP (1231 – 31 May 1314) was an Italian Catholic priest and a professed member of the Order of Preachers.
+He was a noted ascetic known for being prone to ecstatic states on a frequent basis; he served as a prior of several convents until he settled in Forlì, where he remained until his death.

 Salomoni's beatification was approved in mid-1526.

 Life

 Giacomo Salomoni was born in 1231 in the Republic of Venice to the noble Salamon family, one of the oldest patrician houses of Venice; his mother raised him after his father died though his mother later became a Cistercian nun at which stage his maternal grandmother raised him.

 He became a Dominican in 1248 and became the prior of houses at several places such as Faenza and San Severino as well as Ravenna.
 But Forlì was where he settled for the remainder of his life.
 He gained fame for healing as well as for his prophetic abilities obtained through an ecstatic state.
 From 1269 he lived at a Dominican convent in Forlì and was called the "father of the poor".
 He also earned fame for being the person who received the confession of Carino of Balsamo - the murderer of Peter of Verona - and became his spiritual director.

 Salomoni suffered from cancer but he was cured some time before his death in 1314.
 He was serving in the choir when he suffered a sudden heart attack and died.
 Salomoni's remains were conserved in an urn at Forlì but in 1939 were translated to Venice to the basilica of Santi Giovanni e Paolo in a chapel.